wd-bootcamp/web-setup/README.md

 This is a collection of scripts to setup your macOS.

-They are designed for the neue fische web development course.
+They are designed for the web development course.

 ## Instructions